 About the author

 Al has a degree in natural resources management and is a retired Wisconsin Department of Natural Resources Wildlife Technician.
 He is a member of The Wildlife Society.
 He has had over 200 articles on wildlife ecology and outdoor inspiration published in outdoor magazines and over 700 wildlife photos in magazines, books, and calendars.
-He and his wife reside on a portion of the farm where he grew in one of those hollows in the Driftless Area of southwestern Wisconsin.
+He and his wife reside on a portion of the farm where he grew up in one of those hollows in the Driftless Area of southwestern Wisconsin.
 He spent about 450 hours at a nearby beaver pond observing and photographing that dynamic ecosystem.